What’s the ideal length for my residency personal statement?

 A residency personal statement should be under 750 words.
-I shoot for 650-700 with my clients.
+I shoot for a length of 650-700 with my clients.
 Yes, ERAS allows a whole lot more.
 Don’t take the bait.
-You’ll be a laughingstock if you submit something overly long or ridiculously short.
+You’ll be a laughingstock if you submit a personal statement that’s overly long or ridiculously short.

 Here’s the rub: Everyone will tell you that this sucker needs to fit on a single page.
 BUT, everyone also has a different calculation for what that means.

 Let’s face it, the single page rule is a pre-digital dinosaur.
-Did you know that aspiring residents used to mail handwritten letters to their programs of interest?
-(For those who complain about customizing residency essays to specific programs, at least you don’t have to worry about your penmanship!)
+Most of us aren’t printing out these documents anymore.
+Fun fact: aspiring residents used to mail handwritten letters to their programs of interest!
+(For those who complain about customizing residency essays to specific programs, at least you don’t have to worry about your penmanship.)

 All this begs the question: How many characters or words are equivalent to one page in ERAS?
 Well, if you type directly into the form or cut-and-paste from Word, you may get about ~3500 characters or so.
-Probably too short!
-You may also notice some funky formatting issues.
+You may also get some funky formatting issues.
 However, if you follow ERAS’s instructions and type your essay into a plain text editor, then cut and paste that text into the ERAS form field, VOILA!
-You should have plenty of room for 650 words.
+You may have enough room for up to 650 words.

 Wishing you happy writing and a perfect residency match!